 Many of these practices can be combined for maximum benefits as well.
 We have a whole series on self-help mind-body activities coming up on our blog; sign up for our newsletter to get instant updates in your mailbox.

-You can also download the Pathways app, which will guide you through the process of using neuroplasticity to rewire your brain.
+You can also download the Pathways app (update Aug 2023: Pathways is now a web app!
+Start our program here), which will guide you through the process of using neuroplasticity to rewire your brain.
 It is also packed with knowledge and research you can learn from at a glance, as opposed to digging through the internet, trying to find and verify sources.

-In closing, here’s a simple visualisation from the Pathways app (links in footer) that will help you to relax, unwind, and perhaps even change how you think about pain.
+In closing, here’s a simple visualisation from the Pathways app (update Aug 2023: Pathways is now a web app!
+Start our program here) that will help you to relax, unwind, and perhaps even change how you think about pain.

 Please note: This article is made available for educational purposes only, not to provide personal medical advice.